-How do we process satellite imagery so that customer can operate with Ready-to-use Data
+How we process satellite imagery so that you can operate with ready-to-use data

 Posted on 06 Aug 2018

 1.2.
 Data search in archives.
-Search is based on the following criteria: - date of satellite imagery, percet of cloud coverage, type of satellite imagery system, level of data preprocessing, geographical area of interest (AOI)
+Search is based on the following criteria: date of satellite imagery, percentage cloud coverage, type of satellite imagery system, level of data preprocessing, geographical area of interest (AOI).

 3. Data processing

-Typically, pixel values of satellite images are presented as dimensionless integer units – Digital numbers (DN).
-Their values range depending on the type of satellite imaging system and the mode of its operation (gain exposure like in photography), illumination conditions and imaging geometry, etc., which in turn hinders the joint analysis of data obtained from various systems.
+Typically, the pixel values of satellite images are presented as dimensionless integer units – digital numbers (DN).
+Their values vary depending on the type of satellite imaging system and the mode of its operation, illumination conditions and imaging geometry, etc., which in turn hinders the joint analysis of data obtained from various systems.

 3.2.
-Convert satellite images data to a single (unified) cartographic projection and cutting into tiles.
+Convert satellite images data to a single (unified) cartographic projection and cut into tiles.

-Generally, satellite images displayed using the Universal Transverse Mercator (UTM).
-In this projection, the globe is divided into zones 6 degrees wide by longitude, separate for the Northern and Southern hemispheres.
-In total, this is 120 cartographic projections with different mathematical descriptions and with different coordinate values accordingly.
+Generally, satellite images are displayed using the Universal Transverse Mercator (UTM).
+In this projection, the globe is divided into zones that are 6 degrees wide by longitude, separately for the Northern and Southern hemispheres.
+In total, this makes 120 cartographic projections, with different mathematical descriptions and with different coordinate values accordingly.

-We use a single projection for the entire territory of the globe – the Cylindrical Projection widely used for building of cartographic web-services (web Mercator), which allows working with images in a single system of cartographic coordinates.
+We use a single projection for the entire territory of the globe – the Cylindrical Projection widely used for building cartographic web services (Web Mercator), which allows working with images in a single system of cartographic coordinates.

-As a data storage unit, we use a square segment (tile) with the size of 256x256 pixels.
-The images are cut into tiles according to the standard scheme, which ensures compatibility of our data with such popular services as OSM, Google, Bings and with popular libraries for the development of cartographic web-services, such as Leaflet, OpenLayers, etc.
+As a data storage unit, we use a square segment (tile) with a size of 256 x 256 pixels.
+The images are cut into tiles according to the standard scheme, which ensures our data is compatible with such popular services as OSM, Google and Bing, and with popular libraries for the development of cartographic web services such as Leaflet and OpenLayers.

 Each tile is accompanied by additional meta information, such as:

-Obviously, one of the main conditions for choosing a satellite image is the percent of cloud coverage.
-This information is usually provided by the data provider but as a rule for the entire image.
+Obviously, one of the main conditions for choosing a satellite image is the percentage cloud coverage.
+This information is usually provided by the data provider, and is relevant to the entire image.
 It is often difficult to assess whether the object of interest will be closed by cloud or atmospheric haze.
-Our API users can obtain localized information about the cloud presence within the limits of the tile that greatly simplifies the subsequent analysis of data.
+Our API users can obtain localised information about the cloud presence within the limits of the tile, which greatly simplifies the subsequent analysis of data.

 We store in our database:

-Images converted to single units of brightness and a single projection in the form of tiles compatible with popular web-services and metadata of these tiles.
+Images converted to single units of brightness; a single projection in the form of tiles compatible with popular web services; and metadata of these tiles.

 We provide users with the following basic information products:

-* A satellite image in the form of a tile service, or an image generated within a specified polygon area, in PNG format.
-The user can choose a combination of spectral channels and carry out color correction of the images at his discretion.
+- A satellite image in the form of a tile service, or an image generated within a specified polygon area, in PNG format.
+The user can choose a combination of spectral channels and carry out colour correction of the images at their discretion.

-* Popular derived indicators (indices) in the form of a tile service, or a satellite image formed within a given polygon area, in PNG format.
-The user can choose a combination of spectral channels and perform color correction of the images at his discretion.
+- Popular derived indicators (indices) in the form of a tile service, or a satellite image formed within a given polygon area, in PNG format.
+The user can choose a combination of spectral channels and perform colour correction of the images at their discretion.